scwooobe/astro-ecommerce-template/README.md

 A modern, responsive eCommerce frontend template built with [Astro](https://astro.build/), [Tailwind CSS](https://tailwindcss.com/), and Vanilla JS.

+> 🚧 **This project is a Work in Progress.**
+> It's under active development — structure, features, and components may change.

 ## 🚀 Features

 - ⚡️ Super fast Astro framework